Chapter 5 - Playing the Game

 SWIM

-Make a MIGHT roll as your hero attempts to swim.
+Make a general MIGHT roll as your hero attempts to swim.
 Each success is 1 unit (5ft) successfully swam through the water during this action.

 TAKE-COVER